 Capitalized Interest Definition

-Capitalized interest, is defined as the interest on the cost of construction, or a self constructed asset by a company.
-Interest capitalization occurs because it is considered a part of the cost in developing the asset for the company’s future use.
+The capitalized interest definition is the interest on the cost of construction, or a self constructed asset by a company.
+Interest capitalization occurs because it is a part of the cost in developing the asset for the company’s future use.

 Capitalized Interest Meaning

-Capitalized interest means that a company is usually developing its own assets, or it may be involved in the construction industry where a bid on a project typically includes the interest.
-Typically interest capitalization construction occurs when a company is developing assets for its own use like the construction of a building for new office space.
-It might also include the construction and development of equipment items that a company would use in it’s operations.
+Capitalized interest means that a company is usually developing its own assets.
+Or it may be involved in the construction industry where a bid on a project typically includes the interest.
+Typically, interest capitalization construction occurs when a company is developing assets for its own use like the construction of a building for new office space.
+It might also include the construction and development of equipment items that a company uses in its operations.
 Construction companies use capitalized interest accounting because it is considered like the self-constructed assets as part of their cost.
-Because construction companies do not receive full payment for a construction project until it is completed, the companies have a need to go out and finance the majority of the construction costs until they receieve payments.
-Therefore, the interest expense is considered to be part of the normal costs associated with construction.
-Thus, the capitalized interest expense is properly accounted for on the balance sheet instead of the income statement until the project is completed.
+Because construction companies do not receive full payment for a construction project until it is completed, the companies have a need to go out and finance the majority of the construction costs until they receive payments.

 Capitalized Interest Example

-Jimbo Slice the CEO of Chupacabra Inc. is looking to construct a new building in downtown Houston, Texas.
-The company must first secure capitalized interest mortgage for the new office space, and Jimbo goes to visit the bank to try and gain access to a loan.
-After consideration, the bank grants Jimbo the loan for the construction which will cost an estimated $4 million to complete at an interest rate of 9%.
+For example, Jimbo Slice is the CEO of Chupacabra Inc..
+He is looking to construct a new building in downtown Houston, Texas.
+The company must first secure capitalized interest mortgage for the new office space.
+Jimbo goes to visit the bank to try and gain access to a loan.
+After consideration, the bank grants Jimbo the loan for the construction.
+It will cost an estimated $4 million to complete at an interest rate of 9%.
 The interest expense is thus capitalized on the balance sheet because the construction is for Chupacabra’s new office space and no one else in particular.
-Given the numbers Chupacabra will capitalize the interest expense of $90,000 per year assuming that the company will complete construction in 4 years.
+Given the numbers, Chupacabra will capitalize the interest expense of $90,000 per year assuming that the company will complete construction in 4 years.